 Procedure: Students not meeting the minimum cumulative grade point average stated under Academic Standing at the end of each enrollment period will be placed on academic probation.
-Students must maintain the minimum grade point average in their next registration period in order to be removed from academic probation.
+Students must maintain the minimum grade point average and receive tutorial services from the Williamson College Tutor Program in their next registration period in order to be removed from academic probation.
 Failure to maintain the required minimum grade point average stated under Academic Standing for the second time will result in academic suspension.
 The incomplete grade procedure, as found in the Catalog, will be in effect during the suspension.
 Veterans and eligible persons using veteran's education benefits will not be certified with the Veterans Administration for payment beyond one enrollment period a probationary status.
 Veterans and eligible persons on academic probation must attain the minimum GPA required by the end of probation or education benefits will be terminated.
 Please note registration restrictions or financial penalties may result from failure to maintain satisfactory academic standing.

-Students may be academically suspended by the Vice President of Academic Affairs if they are not making academic progress.
+Students may be academically suspended by the Registrar if they are not making academic progress.
 Academic suspension may occur at the end of any enrollment period or at the end of a course.
 Such suspension will be for a specified time, normally six months.
 Incomplete grade procedure as stated in the Catalog will be in effect during the suspension.
-Academic suspension may carry with it certain conditions determined by the Vice President of Academic Affairs.
+Academic suspension may carry with it certain conditions determined by the Registrar.
 If these conditions are not met at the time of application for reentry to Williamson College, the College may deny readmission.
 Students who are under academic suspension may be readmitted to the College at the discretion of the Admissions Committee after six months in which they are not enrolled at the College.

-A student wishing to appeal an academic suspension must do so in writing to the Vice President of Academic Affairs, who will convene a panel composed of the Vice President of Academic Affairs who will chair the panel, the Registrar and one faculty member appointed by the Vice President of Academic Affairs.
+A student wishing to appeal an academic suspension must do so in writing to the Registrar, who will convene a panel including the President, the Registrar and one faculty member appointed by the President.